 You know the purchase amount and monthly payments, but it’s important to understand how much you will need out-of-pocket at closing.
-You will enter the percentage of your down payment, estimate any possible inspection fees, and appraisal fee.
+You will enter the percentage of your down payment, estimate any possible inspection fees, and the appraisal fee.
 There is a field available for any other costs.
 In the end, you will have your total initial investment.

 Section 3 – Monthly Income

 In the third section, you enter what you expect to rent each unit for per month.
 There are fields for four units, but if you are looking at a property of five or more units, you can insert additional rows in the Excel file and copy/paste the row above.
-At the end, you will have the total estimated monthly income based on your assumptions.
+In the end, you will have the total estimated monthly income based on your assumptions.

 Section 4 – Monthly Expenses